 Here are some tips from Creative Landscapes for what to do in your landscape this month.

 Pruning: Check all your trees and shrubs for damage from ice and snow storms.
 Shape evergreens and remove dead and damaged wood from shrubbery.
 Cut down Ornamental Grasses to about 6-9 inches, remove old stems from Red-Twig Dogwoods and Hydrangeas.
 Cut back summer blooming shrubs such as Buddleia, Spirea, and Caryopteris.
 Thin out and prune back Roses.
-Call us for details of our pruning program.

 Plant deciduous trees, such as Cherries, Flowering Apples, and Magnolias, before they bloom, and shade trees such as Maples, Birches and Zelkovas before they leaf out.